 - Cinnamon.
 You can certainly make these with just apples and butter, but a little cinnamon adds warmth and depth of flavor.
 Plus, don’t apples and cinnamon just go together?
 I love using Ceylon cinnamon for its deep flavor and added nutritional benefits.

 - Ghee or butter.
-I use salted ghee or butter, depending on what I have.
+I use ghee (clarified butter) or butter, depending on what I have available at the time.
 Both will work.
 A little salt brings out the sweetness of the apples.
 If you only have unsalted or butter, that’s totally fine.
-Just add a tiny pinch of salt to the apples while they’re in the pan.
+Just add a tiny bit more salt to the apples while they’re in the pan.

-My favorite thing about this recipe, aside from its deliciousness, is how easy it is to make.
-While the apples are cooking, you have a few minutes to prepare your yogurt, granola, ice cream, or whatever you plan to eat them with!
+My favorite thing about this recipe, aside from its deliciousness, is how easy it is to make!

-- Start by coring and dicing your apples.
+- Start by dicing the apples and removing the cores.
 I prefer to leave the peel on because that’s where a lot of the fiber and nutrition live, but feel free to peel them.
 If I were making these for small children, I would peel them.
-You can also thinly slice the apples if that’s your preference.

 - Once you’ve prepped your apples, place an 8- to 10-inch nonstick skillet on the stove over medium-high heat.
-Add the apples, cinnamon, and ghee butter.
+Add the apples, cinnamon, ghee butter, and salt.

 - After about a minute, you should hear the apples sizzling.
 Give them a good stir to incorporate the butter and cinnamon.